nyu-mll/msgs/README.md

 #### Analysis on Pretrained models

-We also analyzed our pretrained models with edge probing([Tenney et al., 2019](https://arxiv.org/pdf/1905.06316.pdf)).
+We have also analyzed our pretrained models with edge probing ([Tenney et al., 2019](https://arxiv.org/pdf/1905.06316.pdf)).
 For edge probing details you can go to our post on CILVR blog: [The MiniBERTas: Testing what RoBERTa learns with varying amounts of pretraining](https://wp.nyu.edu/cilvr/2020/07/02/the-minibertas-testing-what-roberta-learns-with-varying-amounts-of-pretraining/).

 ### Testing Inductive Biases with MSGS

-We create MSGS to test model generalization on inductive biases.
-MSGS contains 20 mixed binary classification tasks where the signal from each of the 4 linguistic features are mixed with signal from 5 surface features.
-We also provide 9 control tasks on the 9 features where the signal isn't mixed, to test whether models have learnt these features during pretraining.
+The MSGS dataset includes data for 29 binary classification tasks to test models' inductive biases.
+MSGS contains data for 20 ambiguous tasks obtained by combining one of 4 linguistic features with one of 5 surface features.
+We also provide data for 9 unambiguous control tasks for each of the 9 features.

 #### MSGS